sus8818-beep/MBONA3models/README.md

 Please make sure that the class model2 extends model1 and class model3 extends model2.
 These classes are called from MBONA3models/makeWorker4model[1-3].py.

+### MBONA3models/sharedModel/
+This directory forms the module for 'sharedModel'.
+There are kernel.py and kernelPerceptron.py.
+class kernelPerceptron is defined in kernelPerceptron.py. class kernel is defined in kernel.py. class kernel is employed by class kernelPerceptron.
+The class kernelPerceptron is the parent class of the class model1: MBONA3models/models/model1.py.

 ## The detailed usage for mainWorker4model[1-3].py
 ### mainWorker4model1.py
 mainWorker4model1.py make class model1 work. class model1 learns learning sample one by one in a online learning manner.